 30 June 2023

 KTH is a leading black-owned investment holding company with a strong and diversified asset portfolio comprising a mix of listed and private investments in the media, financial services, industrial, services and healthcare sectors.

-KTH’s attributable earnings for the year amounted to a loss of R426 million (2020: loss of R595 million) due to the following:
+KTH’s attributable earnings for the year amounted to a profit of R949 million (2022: R27 million) due to the following:

 Prescient China Equity Fund (Prescient)

 Prescient, which uses a systematic, quantitative approach to seek long-term capital growth, invests in listed stocks in the Chinese market and is benchmarked to the Shanghai Shenzhen CSI 300 index.

 Asia Partners I LP and Asia Partners II LP (Asia Partners)

 Asia Partners makes private equity and private equity-related investments in technology or technology-enabled companies focused primarily on the Southeast Asia region.